advertise

 • Wetland margins

-• Areas with sufficient vegetation for cover and nesting
+• Areas with dense vegetation that provides feeding and shelter opportunities

 When to Hunt Pheasant on Vancouver Island?